 Post-Approval Compliance

-• Issue Valid Section 18A Receipts: Ensure that each receipt has an exemption reference number, the amount/nature of the donation, and complies with any additional conditions set by SARS.
+- Issue Valid Section 18A Receipts: Ensure that each receipt has an exemption reference number, the amount/nature of the donation, includes the newly mandated donor details and complies with any additional conditions set by SARS.

 What if Approval is Not Granted?